onenodehq/onenode/README.md

 OneNode eliminates the complexity of building multi-modal AI applications by providing a single framework that orchestrates your entire infrastructure stack:

-- **🎯 Central Hub**: One API to orchestrate MongoDB, Pinecone, S3-compatible storage, Redis, and LLMs
+- **Central Hub**: One API to orchestrate MongoDB, Pinecone, S3-compatible storage, Redis, and LLMs
-- **🔍 Multi-Modal Search**: Semantic search across text and images
+- **Multi-Modal Search**: Semantic search across text and images
-- **⚡ Auto-Orchestration**: Intelligent routing between storage, vector search, and processing
+- **Auto-Orchestration**: Intelligent routing between storage, vector search, and processing
-- **🤖 LLM Integration**: Built-in connections to OpenAI, Anthropic, and more
+- **LLM Integration**: Built-in connections to OpenAI, Anthropic, and more
-- **📊 Unified Querying**: MongoDB-compatible API with AI superpowers
+- **Unified Querying**: MongoDB-compatible API with AI superpowers

 ## The Setup Nightmare Without OneNode